 4/ Inappropriate Environment

-- Providing an ambient temperature of around 80OF.
+- Provide an ambient temperature of 80°F.

-- Provide entertainment, such as hiding places and climbing apparatus.
+- Provide entertainment, like climbing apparatus.

-Food diversity is also important to hermit crabs.
+Food diversity is important to hermit crabs.
 The Journal of Experimental Marine Biology and Ecology explains that wild hermit crabs rarely eat the same food twice in 24 hours.

 5/ Excessive Stimulation